samumantha/EODIE/docs/Use.rst

 | Name of the unique ID-field of the vector file provided at ``--vector``.
 | **type:** String
 | **example:** ``--id id``
 | Not all vector files use `id` as the fieldname for the ID field, it can be `ID`, `PlotID`,`FieldID`,`plotnumber`, etc. The possibilities are endless.
 Therefore EODIE cannot find the right field automatically and it has to be given by the user.
-If your vector file is not a GeoPackage, you may examine available fieldnames with the auxiliary script `examine_vectorfile.py` (see also :ref:`auxfiles`).
+If your vector file is not a GeoPackage, you may examine available fieldnames with the auxiliary script `examine_vectorfile.py`.
+With GeoPackage, you may use `examine_geopackage.py` (see also :ref:`auxfiles`).

 | ``--input_type``
 | The file extension of the input file provided in --vector.
 Supported extensions are shp, gpkg, geojson, csv and fgb.
 If you are using GeoPackage with more than one layer, you need to determine the name of the layer with --gpkg_layer.
 Csv files need a column for well-known text (WKT) to determine the spatial extent of each feature and the EPSG code determined with --epsg_for_csv